gd-zhang/NNG-Pytorch/README.md

 ## Example

-- VGG16 (w/o batch norm) on CIFAR10.
+VGG16 (w/o batch norm) on CIFAR10.
 We used `kl-lam = 0.2` because of the use of data augmentation.
 You should expect to get 89.5% acc and roughly same confidence.
 ```
 python examples/cifar.py --kl-lam 0.2 --lr 0.01 --precision 0.0
 ```

-- The MNIST example is just for debugging purpose.
+The MNIST example is just for debugging purpose.

-- I'm currently working on extending it to ImageNet.
+## Working in Progress

+- ImageNet ResNet50 example
+- Support of Noisy Adam for ConvNets
+- Support of Batch norm (for now, one can just froze the batch norm parameters)

 ## Citation
 To cite this work, please use